Quantum ergodicity for shrinking balls in arithmetic hyperbolic manifolds: Subconvexity and mean Lindel of estimates

 allow us to cut the sum (\ref{approxfirst}) to $ N(n) \approx t_j $.
 Thus we get

 with $ N \approx T $.
 For $ \G = \pslzi $ the spectral large sieve of Watt \cite[Thm.~1]{watt} reads as

 which implies (\ref{lfunctionsmean}). \end{proof}

-\begin{remark} Note that a difference between the situation of dimension $ 2 $ and dimension $ 3 $ is the available spectral large sieve which is optimal for the case of the modular surface but not for the Picard manifold $ \pslzi \setminus \mathbb{H}^3 $. \end{remark}
+\begin{remark} Note that a difference between the situation of dimension~$2$ and dimension~$3$ is the available spectral large sieve.
+This is optimal for the case of the modular surface due to the work of Deshouillers and Iwaniec \cite{des-iwa}.
+For the Picard manifold $ \pslzi \setminus \mathbb{H}^3$ Watt's sieve~\cite{watt} is not optimal as the large sieve constant in (\ref{wattsieve}) is expected to be $T^3 + N^{1+\epsilon}$.
+This causes an important difference when bounding the $L$-functions attached to higher symmetric powers of $u_j$ (see \cite{bccfl}).
+However, this does not affect the second moment upper bound in our case where we only have to consider bounds for $L(s, u_j)$. \end{remark}